Non-conservation of the valley density and its implications for the observation of the valley Hall effect: Abstract

 \section{Abstract}

-We show that the conservation of the valley density in multi-valley and time-reversal-invariant insulators is broken in an unexpected way by the electric field that drives the valley Hall effect.
-This implies that fully-gapped insulators can support a valley Hall current in the bulk and yet show no valley density accumulation on the edges.
+We show that the conservation of the valley density in multi-valley insulators is broken in an unexpected way by the electric field that drives the valley Hall effect.
+This implies that time-reversal-invariant fully-gapped insulators, in which no bulk or edge state crosses the Fermi level, can support a valley Hall current in the bulk and yet show no valley density accumulation at the edges.
 Thus, the valley Hall effect cannot be observed in such systems.
-If the system is not fully gapped then valley density accumulation at the edges is possible and can result in a net generation of valley density.
+If the system is not fully gapped then valley density accumulation at the edges is possible.
 The accumulation has no contribution from undergap states and can be expressed as a Fermi surface average, for which we derive an explicit formula.
 We demonstrate the theory by calculating the valley density accumulations in an archetypical valley-Hall insulator: a gapped graphene nanoribbon.
-Surprisingly, we discover that a net valley density polarization is dynamically generated for some types of edge terminations.
+Surprisingly, we discover that a net valley density polarization is dynamically generated for certain edge terminations.

 {\it Introduction}---The valley Hall effect (VHE) in non-topological systems has recently stirred considerable controversy~\cite{Gorbachev, ZhuEtAl, PhysRevLett.114.256601, PhysRevLett.99.236809, BeconciniPolini, SongVignale, RocheNikolic, Roche_2022, PhysRevB.103.115406, PhysRevB.103.115406}.
-When the band structure features two valleys with a non-vanishing distribution of Berry curvature, electrons skew in the direction orthogonal to the applied electric field, even in the absence of magnetic field.
-However, since the system is not topological, electrons originating from one valley skew in the opposite direction of those from the other valley giving rise to a zero (charge) Hall current but to a finite {\it valley} Hall current ${\bm j}_v({\bm r},t)$.
+When the band structure features two valleys with a non-vanishing Berry curvature, electrons skew in the direction orthogonal to the applied electric field, even without a magnetic field.
+However, since the system is not topological, electrons from the two valleys skew in opposite directions giving rise to a zero (charge) Hall current but a finite {\it valley} Hall current ${\bm j}_v({\bm r},t)$.
 This is defined as the difference between charge currents of electrons originating in opposite valleys.
-When this current hits the edge of the system, a valley density $n_v({\bm r},t)$ (or, more physically, a density of orbital magnetic moment~\cite{PhysRevB.103.195309}), is expected to accumulate at its boundaries.
+When this current hits the edge of the system, a valley density $n_v({\bm r},t)$ (or, more physically, orbital magnetization~\cite{PhysRevB.103.195309}), is expected to accumulate at its boundaries.
 This assumes that the valley density obeys a standard continuity equation~\cite{BeconciniPolini, SongVignale}.
 This seems a reasonable assumption: the two valleys are well-separated in momentum space, up to the point that they could ideally be taken as completely disconnected.